Starlite Campbell Band: Starlite Campbell Band Live!

-Starlite.One - the album
+Starlite.One album

-The couple are currently recording an experimental Art Rock album Starlite.One, which will fuse electronic elements with traditional acoustic instrumentation.
-The album is set for release in October 2023 under the Starlite.One banner.
+In July 2023 the couple completed recording an art rock album Starlite.One, which fuses electronic elements with traditional instrumentation.
+Apart from drums and some percussion they played all instruments and recorded in their studio based in Samora Correia, Portugal.
+It was produced and engineered by Campbell, co-produced by Starlite and mastered by Astley.
+Starlite created the collage artwork on the front and centre gatefold cover with graphic design by Tiago Cruz.

+The album was released on CD, vinyl and digitally on September 1, 2023 with the first single, Saving Me, released on July 7, 2023.
+The second single, The Voting Machine was released on November 2, 2023.
+Both videos were directed and edited by Starlite.

+The album has received a number of very positive reviews achieving five stars in Music News and listed #23 in their top 28 albums of 2023.

 Live performances

-British blues trio / quartet
+Trio/quartet

 During 2017 and 2018, the band performed extensively throughout Spain and the Isle of Man; in July 2018 band played Linton Festival to great reviews.

-Accompanied by drummer Steve Gibson, the band traveled to Australia to headline the blues marquee at Wangaratta Festival of Jazz on Saturday 3 November 2018 to over 3000 people with great reviews and extensive publicity.
+Accompanied by drummer Steve Gibson, the band traveled to Australia to headline the blues marquee at Wangaratta Festival of Jazz on Saturday 3 November 2018 to over 3,000 people with great reviews and extensive publicity.
 Accompanying the band on this show was Australian keyboard player Clayton Doley.

-The Starlite Campbell Band embarked on their debut tour of the United Kingdom in December 2018 with performances in Coulsdon, Pershore, Edinburgh, Eaglescliffe, Saltburn-by-the-Sea and The Met (arts centre) in Campbell's hometown of Bury, Greater Manchester to great reviews.
+The Starlite Campbell Band embarked on their debut tour of the United Kingdom in December 2018 with performances in Coulsdon, Pershore, Edinburgh, Eaglescliffe, Saltburn-by-the-Sea and The Met in Campbell's hometown of Bury, Greater Manchester to great reviews.

-2019 has seen them touring Europe and the United Kingdom which included a show at one of London's longest-running and most respected live music venues, The Half Moon, Putney plus the Forum, Darlington, The Met (arts centre), Bury, Greater Manchester - which featured Josh Phillips (musician) of Procol Harum on keyboards - Flirting With The Blues festival, Amersfoort, Porgy en Bess, Terneuzen and the Greystones, Sheffield.
+2019 has seen them touring Europe and the United Kingdom which included a show at one of London's longest-running and most respected live music venues, The Half Moon, Putney plus the Forum, Darlington, The Met, Bury, Greater Manchester—which featured Josh Phillips of Procol Harum on keyboards—Flirting With The Blues festival, Amersfoort, Porgy en Bess, Terneuzen and the Greystones, Sheffield.

 In 2020 the band performed at The Great British Rock and Blues Festival (main stage), Skegness; Backstage at the Green, Kinross; Redcar R&B Club and the Half Moon, Putney amongst others.
 Due to the COVID-19 pandemic, much of 2021 was rescheduled to 2022/2023.

+The band undertook a two week UK tour as a trio in September/October 2023 with new drummer Hugo Danin, documenting the experience through a tour diary on their blog.

 Duo

-Starlite & Campbell tour material from the band's first two albums, Campbell's ThirtySix and The Knife plus their upcoming album The Coat in venues throughout the UK and Europe to great reviews.
+Starlite & Campbell tour material from the band's first three studio albums plus Campbell's ThirtySix and The Knife in venues throughout the UK and Europe to great reviews.

 Between December 2021 and July 2022, Starlite & Campbell broadcast a weekly live stream on YouTube, Twitter, Twitch and Facebook from the Supertone studio in Portugal.